 No business is safe from cybercrime, but small to mid-sized businesses are typically targeted by hackers.
-Using mobile devices and even cloud computing can be dangerous because the more information you store online, the more you are at risk.
+Using mobile devices and even cloud computing can be dangerous.
+The more information you store online, the more you are at risk.

 How many times a day do you log in to accounts on your devices?
 What security do you have in place to keep those accounts safe from malicious activity?
 Hackers across the world are targeting small to mid-sized companies right now.
-It is a frightening reality, but there are some things you can do to make sure your business is using the internet safely.
+It’s a frightening reality, but there are things you can do to make sure your using the internet safely.
 Consider utilizing the measures highlighted below to stop cybercrime from affecting your business.

 The majority of security breaches that occur in businesses are due to an employee clicking on an infected file.
 By clicking on or downloading this file, the employee has unknowingly allowed a hacker access to their email account.
 The hacker then can use this information to infiltrate the rest of your business.
 It is vital to educate everyone in your business on the dangers of opening a phishing email.
 These emails are cleverly designed to look legitimate, and once opened the damage cannot be undone.

 One of the best ways to protect your data is with a strong password.
 How do you know if you have a strong password?
 Remember these guidelines:

 Also, utilizing passcodes on mobile devices will prevent someone from gaining access if the device is lost or stolen.

 How important are those pesky Adobe, Flash, or QuickTime software updates?
 Very!
 New potential dangers can hide found in these common software programs.
 It is very important to make sure that you are always using the latest version of each program.
 Your Managed IT Service Provider can automate all of these updates.
 Then you never have to worry about whether or not you are using the latest version.